sergiohidalgo818/rthybrid-for-rtxi/README.md

 ## Installation
 Executing `sudo sh install.sh` will compile and install all the modules at once (requires sudo permission).

+Do it inside the directory of your RTXI version.

 ## Currently included models
 - **Neuron models:**